jl33-ai/s9-quant/README.md

 - Rate of 'mistakes' (which could be poisson), should gradually decline.
 - As the num1/num2 get larger, the circles shouldget darker indicating more thinking time
 - Factors: - ??? - study: get to 100 as fast as possible or do as many in 2 mins.
 And some others factor.
 5 min session threshold.
 Factors are typing speed.
 Could you pick out the moment I realised the / 11 trick.
 12’s are hard.
+- PRAYING for something poisson (rewatch the 'umh' video)

 ### Data Inference ideas
 `1, 2, 4, and 8 primarily`